Dinosaur Extinction: The Meteor Theory

 Some species that should be extinct!

-- The rocks can no longer be considered to be a reliable record of the past of this planet!
+1. The rocks can no longer be considered to give a reliable record of the past of this planet!

-- The fossils can no longer be considered to be a reliable record of the past life of this planet!
+2. The fossils can no longer be considered to give a reliable record of the past life of this planet!

-- The 150 km wide 20 km deep Chicxulub crater in the Yucatan Peninsula in Mexico can no longer be considered to be a reliable record of a supposed meteor impact that occurred 66 million years ago and which caused the extinction of the dinosaurs!
+3. The 170 km wide 20 km deep Chicxulub crater in the Yucatan Peninsula in Mexico can no longer be considered to be a reliable record of a supposed meteor impact that occurred 66 million years ago and which caused the extinction of the non-avian dinosaurs!

 And just what does all this mean?